Lori Nelson, 2017 Distinguished Alumnus

 Michael Mabry, 2015 Distinguished Alumnus

-Michael Mabry, who has been referred to as the Miles Davis of design, received his BFA from the University of Utah’s graphic design program in 1974.
+Michael Mabry, who has been referred to as the Miles Davis of design, received his BFA from University of Utah, with honors in graphic design in 1974.
 From there, Mabry stepped onto the international design and illustration stage.
-Mabry is best known for his corporate identities and distinctive brands for large clients.
+Throughout his career, Mabry is best known for his corporate identities and distinctive brands for large clients.
 His international clients include Adobe, Martha Stewart Living, The Chronicle Books, and his work is included in the permanent collections of the Library of Congress, SFMOMA, and the Hong Kong Heritage Museum.
-Mabry’s intuitive designs come from an intense reflective process.
-This distinguished alumni is back to share his experience in the design and illustration industry.

 Christine Panushka, Fall 2014 Distinguished Alumnus

-Thomas Fairclough & Tom Antista, Fall 2013 Distinguished Alumnus
+Thomas Fairclough & Tom Antista, Fall 2013 Distinguished Alumni

 Ever since he can remember, Thomas Fairclough has had a pencil in his hands.
 The University of Utah played a pivotal role in further shaping Thomas for a successful design career and was key in the success he's had over the past 25 years in creating strategic brand design solutions for a number of Fortune 50 and Fortune 500 companies.
 He has influenced the world of design through his work in corporate identity, packaging design, print design, environmental signing, and retail architectural design.